 Making Maternity Care Safer and Saving Babies' Lives

-Over the past ten years, Sands has focused on improving maternity care and saving babies' lives.
-We've supported a series of research projects that have built on each’s others findings to achieve real progress towards saving babies’ lives and improving care across maternity systems.
+Sands focuses on improving maternity care and saving babies’ lives.
+We've supported a series of research projects that build on each other’s findings to drive meaningful progress in improving care and outcomes across maternity systems.

 This started with the Listening to Parents study in 2014.
 Sands helped researchers Maggie Redshaw and Rachel Rowe carry out the first national survey of parents who had experienced stillbirth or neonatal death.
 This important study showed that we need personalised maternity care and that healthcare professionals need to listen to parents' concerns, and that doing so can prevent avoidable deaths.